Cyber4All/playbook/Pull Requests/Backend-PRs.md

 ## Guidelines

-Backend PRs should contain added/updated routes, schema definitions changed, and/or any updates to wikis required if the PR required changes to them.
+Backend PRs should contain a written description of all added/updated routes, schema definitions changed, and/or any updates to wikis required if the PR required changes to them.

 ### Added/Updated Routes